Ph.D. Graduate Program

 Students in the PhD program must complete MCB*7500 PhD Research Topics in Molecular & Cellular Biology.
 This two-semester course should be completed in the first year of study and normally within the first two semesters.
 Students without an MSc degree in Molecular and Cellular Biology or the equivalent are required to take one additional graduate course.
 Other courses may be taken on the recommendation of the Advisory Committee.
 An average of “B-minus” (70%) must be achieved in the prescribed courses.
 To be a candidate for the PhD degree, each student must pass a PhD Qualifying Exam.
 The Qualifying Examination is completed before the end of the fifth semester (for students with an MSc) or the end of the seventh semester (for students without an MSc).

-The PhD thesis research must involve original enquiry into a well-defined question in the molecular biosciences.
+The PhD thesis research must involve original inquiry into a well-defined question in the molecular biosciences.
 It is expected to result in the publication of one or more papers in high-quality peer-reviewed journals.
 The research must represent a significant contribution to the relevant research field.

 All students beyond year 1 in the program are required to participate annually in the CBS Graduate Student Symposium by presenting a poster or giving a short talk describing their research progress.